 "We have come a long way in the past 25 years, but there remains much more to be done," said Dr. Schnurr.
 "We must continue to increase our scientific understanding of PTSD through research and develop better evidence-based treatments as well as prevention strategies.
 We also need to raise public awareness of PTSD and help people with this mental health problem get the care they need.
 I am confident that we can and will meet these challenges."

-For more information about the Center's accomplishments, history, and future projects, visit our 25th Anniversary Celebration page.
+For more information about the Center's accomplishments, history, and future projects, visit our About the National Center.